DrPity/theStartpunkt/Readme.md

 ## Additional information

 - Vues.js as MVVM so two way data binding with directives etc. (Good stuff)
-- Dependencies as combination of npm and bower
+- Dependencies as a combination of npm and bower